-Watch this recorded webinar to hear SANS Principal Instructor, Alissa Torres, Fidelis Chief Scientist, Dr. Abdul Rahman and Cyber Security expert, Tom Clare, discuss how organizations can evolve their approach to the fundamentals of a defensible security architecture toward a more robust strategy that is strong enough to defend organizations from the threats of today, and the zero-day threats of tomorrow.
+Watch this recorded webinar to hear SANS Principal Instructor, Alissa Torres and Fidelis Chief Scientist, Dr. Abdul Rahman discuss how organizations can evolve their approach to the fundamentals of a defensible security architecture toward a more robust strategy that is strong enough to defend organizations from the threats of today, and the zero-day threats of tomorrow.

 Topics discussed include:

 - How organizations can identify the assets that need protecting using the SANS Top 20 CIS Controls to understand your asset inventory.

 - How to get a clear understanding of your own terrain by correlating endpoint and network sensors to gain a reliable asset DB that describes the cyber terrain of an enterprise.

 - How to best identify your exploitable locations by Intersecting common vulnerability and exploit (CVE) data with the Asset DB to determine the hosts that have vulnerabilities.

 - Best practice for protecting your most valuable data by Identifying the hosts that are likely to be used for lateral movement as well as using updated signatures/rules and leveraging visibility to protect the hosts that are critical to business operations.